-In shotgun ammunition, the projectile can be a single lead projectile or several lead, steel or copper shot pellets of varying size.
+In shotgun ammunition, the projectile can be a single lead projectile or a number of lead, steel or copper shot pellets of varying size.
 In a shotgun cartridge, a wad is used to separate the powder and shot charges, also serving to prevent gas from escaping through the loose shot as it travels out the barrel.